oasis-open/odata-rapid/discussion/rsdl-status.md

 The following describe the RSDL syntactical construct, one per chapter, including the current state of its specification.

-This document is intended to give an overview to comittee members and decide on missing work.
+This document is intended to give an overview to committee members and decide on missing work.

 # Schema